 The process removes dissolved and suspended solids, allowing clean water to pass through the channel.
 And by requiring only a low-pressure pump, the ICP system also uses less energy than other techniques.

 To further improve the desalinationFurthermore, the MIT system also includes a second process known as electrodialysis, to remove every small particle.
 To complete the picture, the inevitable smartphone app that controls the unit wirelessly and reports real-time data on energy consumption and water salinity.

 The tests on the beach

 After conducting laboratory experiments using water with varying levels of salinity and turbidity, MIT researchers field tested the device in Carson Beach, near the city of Boston.
 Feed tube directly into seawater, click a button and go.
 In less than 30 minutes the device had filled a plastic cup with clear, drinkable water.

 “Success on the first try.
 Formidable.
 It was as if all these little progress we made along the way had exploded together, ”says Han.

 Drinking water obtained from sea water has passed, as mentioned, the guidelines on the quality of the World Health Organization.
-It requires only 20 watts of power per liter of water produced, and generates 0,3 liters per hour.
-The challenge now is to make it faster, I guess.
+It requires only 20 watts of power per liter of desalinated water produced, and generates 0,3 liters per hour.
+Now the challenge (as with all desalination technologies) is to make it faster, I guess.

 Once this is done, the “magic suitcase” will serve to desalinate the sea water, but also to quickly detect contaminants in the water that is already drinking.
 There is still some work to be done, but the path is always the right one, and the enthusiasm is sky high.